Sustainability Risk Policy – Disclosure Statement

 MV Credit is a signatory to the UN Principles for Responsible Investment (UNPRI) and fulfils the reporting requirements that being a PRI signatory entails, in the form of the annual Transparency Report which is available on the PRI website (www.unpri.org).

-In addition, MV Credit supports the transparency on governance and strategy recommended by the Task Force on Climate related Financial Disclosure – TCFD (https://www.fsb-tcfd.org/)
+In addition, MV Credit supports the transparency on governance and strategy recommended by the Task Force on Climate related Financial Disclosure – TCFD (https://www.fsb-tcfd.org/), and fulfils the reporting requirements that this entails.

 Remuneration Policy